 Winnings, the result of gambling, are taxable income under the gambling law of New Jersey.
-In line with that there is a Gambling tax in New Jersey on money won on sports betting.
+In line with that, there is a gambling tax in New Jersey on money won from sports betting.
 The tax percentage is between 5% and 8% depending on winnings' size.

 📈 What is the New Jersey sports betting appeal?